 Now that you have a general idea about the Rights Issue and Preferential Allotment, let’s now talk about the various differences between the two.

 As we already mentioned before, the main difference between Rights Issue and Preferential Allotment is that Rights Issue is offered to the company’s existing shareholders.

-Now, let’s talk about the Procedure for Rights Issue and Preferential Allotment
+Now, let’s talk about the Procedure for Rights Issues and Preferential Allotment

 What is the Procedure for the Rights Issue?